Thetford Academy, Vermont

-Thetford Academy is a coeducational independent school in Thetford, Vermont.
+Thetford Academy is a coeducational independent school in Thetford, Vermont, United States.
 Located at 304 Academy Road in Thetford Center, Vermont, it is the state's oldest secondary school.
 Thetford Academy celebrated its bicentennial year in 2018–2019.
 It is a tax-exempt non-profit institution under section 501(c)(3).

 A historic New England Town Academy (one of approximately 20 remaining in Vermont, New Hampshire, Maine, and Connecticut), Thetford Academy serves as the designated public school for the town of Thetford.
 The academy also has partnership agreements with the town of Lyme, New Hampshire, and serves several towns that provide students a choice of high schools, or do not have a high school of their own.
 Thetford Academy also hosts a small contingent of international students from countries including China, South Korea, Greece, and Rwanda.
 In the 2022–2023 school year, Thetford Academy had 312 students enrolled in grades 7–12.